 Statistics say 31 – 40% of food wastage in America is largely caused at the consumer level.
-This is majorly attributed to consumer behaviour and it is defined by social and economic factors.
+This is majorly attributed to consumer behavior and it is defined by social and economic factors.

-What is the connection between Data Analytics and food wastage?
+What Is the Connection Between Data Analytics and Food Wastage?

 Peter Drucker, the management guru said: “The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself…”.
 How can your restaurant minimize food wastage?… The answer is quite simple: Data Analytics.
 This does not only apply to your customer but your staff as well.

 According to SAP solutions for small businesses and medium-sized companies, reducing wastage is reducing operational costs.
 For every dollar invested in food waste reduction, a whopping $8 is achieved.